 The "real" training begins with two calls: The 'Strength Training Onboarding Call' and the 'Throwing Onboarding Call,' which will occur on Zoom about a week apart.
 Both will follow the same the structure: 1) Discussion 2) Program Walkthrough 3) Supervised Execution Of The Drills.
 By the end, you'll know how to follow your remote program, how to perform the drills correctly, and the cadence for ongoing support and communication.
 These calls will take 1-2 hours each.

-To view our pricing, simply fill out our BRX Online Coaching Application and it will be sent to you via email.
+The program varies from $79-89/week, depending on your needs.
+To view our different packages, simply fill out our BRX Online Coaching Application and it will be sent to you via email.

 We are in the process of developing a remote reassessment system.
 With that said, since the program is so new, we advise our clients to attend a local showcase (PBR or Perfect Game) to get "baseline" measureables so that we can make a comparison as you progress through your BRX Program.